Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Experiment

 \subsection{Results}

-According to the quantitative results in Tables \ref{dnerf}-\ref{hypernerf}, we observe consistent findings across all datasets that: 1) All NeRF-based methods render at extremely low speeds ($<2\text{fps}$) due to their cumbersome volumetric rendering process.
+\textbf{Main Results: }According to the quantitative results in Tables \ref{dnerf}-\ref{hypernerf}, we observe consistent findings across all datasets that: 1) All NeRF-based methods render at extremely low speeds ($<2\text{FPS}$) due to their cumbersome volumetric rendering process.
 NeRFs using low-rank grid representations \cite{HexPlane, kplanes} perform well in synthetic scenes but struggle with convergence in real-world scenes and require 100–132× more storage than our approach.
 2) GS-based methods generally offer improved rendering quality and speed compared to NeRFs; however, time-variant methods \cite{real-time, 3dgstream, dynamic3DGS} come with significantly larger model sizes and still encounter convergence issues.
 For example, \cite{dynamic3DGS} demands 735× more storage than our approach, and training \cite{STG, dynamic3DGS, real-time} requires over 8 hours.
 Deformation-based methods \cite{dn4DGS, ed3dgs, 4DGS} demonstrate better convergence with slightly lower quality, but they still require up to 10× more storage than our approach.
 3) Our method outperforms the entropy-constrained GS method, CompGS \cite{compgs}, on Neu3D with a 6.3\% PSNR increase and a 218× storage reduction.
 This underscores the importance of effective temporal modeling, as CompGS’s intra-entropy constraint restricts its performance compared to most baselines.
+(4) On the NeRF-DS dataset, our method achieves a strong compression ratio while maintaining comparable quality.
+Compared with the 4DGS-HUST anchor, our model reduces storage to 2.36~MB, i.e., about $10\times$ compression, with negligible quality change.
+Since NeRF-DS scenes are longer and exhibit more complex motion, these results further validate the effectiveness of our approach on both short and long real-world sequences.
+We also provide a qualitative comparison of Light4GS against existing baselines on the Neu3D dataset, where our method achieves the best rate-distortion performance.
+Please refer to Fig. \ref{fig:vis}.
 To summarize, Light4GS achieves substantial compression gains not only over NeRF-based and time-variant GS methods but also provides over 10× compression compared to deformable GSs and 200×+ over entropy-constrained GS, without sacrificing other performance metrics.